College of Social Work Honors 2021 Distinguished Graduates and Scholarship Award Winners

 Distinguished Emeritus Alumni Award: Joy Jinks

-Joy Jinks (MSW, 1975) is a native of Colquitt, Georgia who served the State of Georgia of a child protective services worker and community mental health services supervisor.
+Joy Jinks (MSW, 1975) is a native of Colquitt, Georgia who served the State of Georgia as a child protective services worker and community mental health services supervisor.
 As an international volunteer with the Institute for Cultural Affairs, Jinks realized the importance of revitalizing rural areas, including her hometown.
 With a knack for community organizing, she created The Mayhaw Tree, a gourmet food manufacturing company providing jobs to unemployed women in Colquitt.
 She also co-founded “Swamp Gravy: Georgia’s Official Folk Life Play,” telling local stories that helped Colquitt create an alternative economy based on cultural tourism that has become a national model for community revitalization.
 In 2007, Jinks developed the Building Creative Communities Conference focused on community development through the arts.
 She is also the author of “Dynamic Aging: I Intend to Live Forever, So Far So Good,” published in 2015.

 Distinguished Young Alumni Award: Jessica Anne Harbour